-- The actual-position-capture function is not possible with an active tilted working plane. - If you use the PLANE function when M120 is active, the control automatically rescinds the radius compensation, which also rescinds the M120 function. - Always use PLANE RESET to cancel PLANE functions.
-Entering 0 in all PLANE parameters (e.g. all three spatial angles) exclusively resets the angles, but not the function. - If you restrict the number of tilting axes with the M138 function, your machine may provide only limited tilting possibilities.
-The machine tool builder will decide whether the control takes the angles of deselected axes into account or sets them to 0. - The control only supports tilting the working plane with spindle axis Z.
+- The actual-position-capture function is not possible with an active tilted working plane. - If you use the PLANE function when M120 is active, the control automatically rescinds the radius compensation, which also rescinds the M120 function. - Always reset all PLANE functions with PLANE RESET.
+For example, if you define all spatial angles with 0, the control resets only the angles and not the tilting function. - If you restrict the number of rotary axes with the M138 function, your machine may provide only limited tilting possibilities.
+The machine manufacturer decides whether the control takes the angles of deselected axes into account or sets them to 0. - The control only supports tilting functions if tool axis Z is active.